mia-platform-marketplace/python-fastapi-helloworld-example/README.md

 ```shell
 deactivate
 ```

+Remember to put the path to the virtual environment in the `.gitignore` file.

 During development, you will probably have to perform the same operations many
 times: start the application locally, check the code quality, run tests and compute coverage.
 Therefore,